 CISP administers the international scholar exchange program for CSUSB.
-Scholars may be invited to the University for periods ranging from a few days to a year or more to collaborate on research.
+Scholars may be invited to the University for periods ranging from a few days to a year to collaborate on research.
 All scholars need an invitation and sponsorship from an academic department for visa support.
-Please contact Faculty Director for additional information.
+Please contact the Faculty Director for additional information.

 CISP works to attract international faculty and visitors to CSUSB and to provide personal, logistical, and academic assistance to them during their short or extended stays on campus.
 This support includes help with making contacts in all university departments to obtain letters of invitation and to maximize the contributions of international scholars' visits.